How to use the Who, When, What, Why, Which, Where, How, Question Words in English.

 How, what, who, where, why, when

-A question word like; what why how when where who, or interrogative pronoun is used in questions: how, what, who, where, why, when…?
+A question word or interrogative pronoun is used in questions: how, what, who, where, why, when…?
 A question word appears at the beginning of a question or interrogative statement.

 - Who? is used to ask a question about a person or people